vuejs/v2.vuejs.org/src/v2/guide/reactivity.md

 })
 ```

-Since `$nextTick()` returns a promise, you can achieve the same as the above using the new [ES7 async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) syntax:
+Since `$nextTick()` returns a promise, you can achieve the same as the above using the new [ES2016 async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) syntax:

 ```
+Vue.component('example', {
-...
+  // ...
   methods: {
     async updateMessage: function () {
       this.message = 'updated'